34N0/pam-authramp/README.md

 # Whether the PAM user messages in the login screen should update automatically or not.
 # countdown = true
 ```
+#### perstistent lockout
+By default the lockout is not persistet between system reboots.
+This makes sense for systems configured with a LUKS full disk encryption.
+If you're system is encrypted in a different way, like systemd-homed change the `tally_dir = "/var/run/authramp"` setting to a persisted folder.
+The suggested folder is `/var/lib/authramp`.

 ### default delay
 The default configuration of this module is very restrictive.
 The standard delays are: